 The province of Krabi includes several picturesque islands as well as the mainland territory.
 A great way to spend a day in Krabi is longboat hopping from island to island in the surrounding area.
 You can book tours with various local companies and travel easily between the islands closest to mainland Krabi, including Koh Yao Noi, Koh Yao Yai, Koh Sriboya, and more!

 Alternatively, A 90-minute ferry ride from Klong Jirad Pier just outside Krabi Town will take you to the magnificent Phi Phi Islands.
-This group of islands located south of mainland Krabi in the Andaman Sea, and the placid, secluded haven is perfect for snorkelling!
+This group of islands is located south of mainland Krabi in the Andaman Sea, and the placid, secluded haven is perfect for snorkelling!

 Railay Beaches and Caves